jagilley/hfppl/examples/README.md

 ## Ideas for future examples/demos

 - Use e.g. Typescript compiler to check validity of completions at generation time
     - checking validity on a per-token basis is impractical, so you'd need a lineage of completions to go 3-5 tokens without generating compilable Typescript before you could cull it.
-Should be doable with the way that `Model` class member variables are handled??
+    - maybe you need to break at control characters, e.g. parentheses for Typescript, quotes for JSON, etc
+    - backtracking n characters/tokens until you can get syntactically valid json? still requires unidirectional parsing support
 - Generate valid JSON
 - Single-embedding steering: Subtract 0.5 from cosine similarity score, multiply resulting steering constant by 100 or so.
 OR you might need to calculate the cosine similarity relative to the other proto-completions.
 - Is steering based on maximizing the delta between the embedding of the string minus the token and the embedding of the string plus the token viable?